Environment

 To view the individual summaries for each of the waters assessed, please click on the links below:

-Sturgeon Bay Summary
+Sturgeon Bay Water Quality

 The purpose of this memo is to provide an update on the state of activities that are being undertaken to understand and monitor the issue in Sturgeon Bay and indeed, along the entire eastern coast of Georgian Bay.
 Specifically, ongoing research and monitoring has occurred on eastern Georgian Bay that has increased our understanding of this complicated and diverse coastline.